veertuinc/anklet/plugins/receivers/github/README.md

       database: 0
 ```

-- Note: The controller must come FIRST in the `services` list.
-Do not place it after other services.
+- Note: The receiver must come FIRST in the `plugins:` list.
+Do not place it after other plugins.
 - On first start, it will scan for failed webhook deliveries for the past 24 hours and send a re-delivery request for each one.
-This is to ensure that all webhooks are delivered and processed and nothing in your services are orphaned or database.
+This is to ensure that all webhooks are delivered and processed and nothing in your plugins are orphaned or database.

 ---

 ## API Endpoints

 - `/jobs/v1/receiver` - This is the endpoint that Github will send the webhook to.
-This is where the controller will receive the webhook and store it in the database.
+This is where the receiver will receive the webhook and store it in the database.

 ## Webhook Trigger Setup